Immigration Services Officer Shahriar

 Job Title: Immigration Services Officer

-An Immigration Services Officer (ISO) in a field office interviews applicants for immigration benefits such as adjustment of status(a Green Card)or for naturalization.
+An Immigration Services Officer (ISO) in a field office interviews applicants for immigration benefits such as getting a Green Card or for naturalization.
 An ISO must have strong customer service skills and an attention to detail.
 Ensuring that the right benefit goes to the right person is important: the decisions an ISO makes every day can have an impact not just on the applicant but also on the United States.

 How did you come to USCIS?